borutkolar/recipe-app/README.md

 # Recipe app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-Stylesheet language Sass is used for implementing the styles (included `node-sass` library).\
 The app is a simple personal recipe book web application where you can search through huge amount of recipes.

 ## Available Scripts